-a .

-Particulars As at
+Particulars (In ₹ crore)

+Trade receivables

-March 31, 2023 March 31, 2022
+March 31, 2023

+March 31, 2022

+Unbilled revenue

+25,424

-Trade receivables 25,424 22,698
+22,698

+Unbilled revenue

+16,738

-Unbilled revenues 16,738 12,509
+12,509

-Days sales outstanding was 62 days and 67 days as of March 31, 2023 and March 31, 2022, respectively.
+Unbilled revenue Days sales outstanding (DSO) was 62 days and 67 days as of March 31, 2023 and March 31, 2022, respectively.

 Credit risk on cash and cash equivalents is limited as the Group generally invest in deposits with banks and financial institutions with high ratings assigned by international and domestic credit rating agencies.
-Ratings are monitored periodically and the Group has considered the latest available credit ratings as at the date of approval of these Consolidated financial statements.
+Ratings are monitored periodically and the Group has considered the latest available credit ratings as at the date of approval of these interim consolidated financial statements.